-In-play betting or live betting is betting during the event immediately after the sporting event starts up until the end of the event.
+In-play betting or live betting is betting from a site like Pointsbet during the event immediately after the sporting event starts up until the end of the event.
 This type of betting is almost always exclusively on sporting events.
 Most in-play betting is via online sportsbook website but can also take place in physical betting shops or on the phone.
 The advantage of online sportsbook sites is that the odds are updated instantly.
 In-play betting offers cricket punters are an excellent opportunity to open and close bets as the match ebbs and flows.
 Let’s take a look at how you can use in-play betting to your advantage during a test match.

 Before placing an in-play bet, you will need to check that you have an account set up with one of the various online cricket betting sites like LV BET or Bet365.
 Also, check that you have deposited enough money to place your in-play bet(s).